carvel-dev/imgpkg/docs/basic-workflow.md

 In this scenario, an application developer creates a bundle with images and configurations and another developer that wants to use the application prefers to use a different registry to store the images and configuration.

 __Note:__ The example below shows how a bundle is being relocated, but the same flow should apply for relocating non bundle images.
-Simply changing the `-b` option to `-i` and using the folder in the [Image distribution](#image-distribution) scenario will showcase the same concepts using `imgpkg`.
+Simply changing the `--bundle` option to `--image` and using the folder in the [Image distribution](#image-distribution) scenario will showcase the same concepts using `imgpkg`.

 #### How to relocate bundle